 Living Vehicle: Best luxury camper

 “Roughing it” doesn’t exactly sum up your experience camping in a Living Vehicle camping trailer.
-Probably the closest thing you could find to staying in a hotel but with the added benefit of being able to follow your every move, Living Vehicle’s Max model truly maximises the best of outdoor living, indoors.
-This fully customisable unit is a dream for anyone who’s serious about camping trailers.
+Probably the closest thing you could find to staying in a hotel but with the added benefit of being able to follow your every move, Living Vehicle’s Max model truly maximizes the best of outdoor living, indoors.
+This fully customizable unit is a dream for anyone who’s serious about camping trailers.

-Equipped with everything from air conditioning to solar power, it’s spacious and comfortable, filled to the brim with technology like huge TV screens, stocked up chef’s kitchens and luxury amenities.
+Equipped with everything from air conditioning to solar power, it’s spacious and comfortable, filled to the brim with technology like huge TV screens, stocked-up chef’s kitchens, and luxury amenities.
 You’ll find a washing machine, Hi-Fi stereo system and mobile connectivity.
 It’s life off-grid, but with the ability to get connected right back on the grid whenever you need.
-Better yet, it comes complete with a state of the art security system.
-So you’ll never feel concerned leaving your mobile house for the day to do some exploring.
+Better yet, it comes complete with a state-of-the-art security system.
+So you’ll never feel concerned about leaving your mobile house for the day to do some exploring.